rileysurratt/rileysurratt/README.md

 - 👋 Hi, I’m @rileysurratt
-- 👀 I’m interested in app development
+- 👀 I am a Computer Science major with an interest in app development!
-- 🌱 I’m currently learning all things Swift
+- 🌱 I’m currently learning Python & Java
 - 💞️ I’m looking to collaborate on something that is beginner-friendly :)
 - 📫 How to reach me email: rileysurratt13@gmail.com